Jamesken23/EGFL/README.md

 # Tools
 We use a public tool [evm_cfg_builder](https://github.com/crytic/evm_cfg_builder) to transform a smart contract bytecode into the corresponding control flow graph.
+We will continue to add and update more details on this work.